Unable to Locate Complete Label Info

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the peas and (in some recipes) flaxseed or linseed meal, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the flaxseed and linseed meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Natural Life dry dog food is a plant-based kibble using a below average amount of various poultry and lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Natural Life Dog Food is a plant-based kibble using a moderate amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word